In This Guide

 Fuel: Diesel vs. Petrol & Cost per 100 km

-Most rented motorhomes, particularly larger Class A, Class C, and semi-integrated models such as the cruise america Explorer (75 Liter fuel tank, 11 Liter/100 Km fuel consumption) or the Fraserway C-Small (151 Liter fuel tank), typically run on diesel fuel, while smaller Class B campervans may run on petrol (gasoline).
+Most rented motorhomes, particularly larger Class A, Class C, and semi-integrated models such as the Cruise America Explorer (75 Liter fuel tank, 11 Liter/100 Km fuel consumption) or the Fraserway C-Small (151 Liter fuel tank), typically run on diesel fuel, while smaller Class B campervans may run on petrol (gasoline).
 Diesel fuel is widely available at gas stations throughout Naples and wider Florida, often at dedicated diesel pumps that can easily accommodate larger RVs.
 For a rented RV, expect average fuel consumption for Class B - Camper Vans to range from 6.3 to 13 Liters per 100 km, while Class SI - Semi-integrated and Class A - Integrated RVs consume between 9 and 13 Liters per 100 km.
 Class C - Alcove RVs, often larger and more family-friendly, average 10 to 14 Liters per 100 km.

 Fuel costs fluctuate daily, so it's essential to budget accordingly for these consumption rates.
 Savvy travelers planning their itinerary in advance can use RV PLANET routes to itemize and track every expense along the way, including fuel, for easy budgeting.
 Some rental agreements may even offer fuel discount cards or perks, so always check with your supplier when picking up your cheap RV rental in Naples.
 On the routes offered through RV PLANET routes, you can itemize and track every expense along the way for easy budgeting.